 While selecting various materials, bulletproof glass manufacturers not only consider the strength of the material but also optical clarity.
 Acrylic and polycarbonate are the two most admired kinds of resins which have both these features.
 These are tremendously sound and have a high level of optical clarity.
 So these are the most preferred choices in the last era.

 It is usually a single 3/4-inch thick sheet of acrylic which is specifically designed for conventional use.
 So it offers basic protection and falls in the level B4 category.
 These kinds of glasses can majorly protect you from a few 9mm bullets.

 - Polycarbonate Bullet Resistant Glass

 This glass is made by layering different polyurethane with polycarbonate between the sheets of glass.
 It also gives three diverse levels of protection from bullets

 The alternating layers of plastic can help to absorb the force of a bullet.
 First of all, the bullet pierces the initial layer of material.
 Then, the further layer of polycarbonate resists firmly against the bullet.
 So it will help to reduce the bullet’s momentum by riveting the round through a series of layers.

 Various reputed manufacturers make certified and licensed bulletproof glasses bypassing numerous tests on the products to verify the safety and protection levels and they adhere to in delivering the vehicles.

 Certainly, bulletproof glass is more operative in comparison to simple glass.
 As simple glass can’t diminish the momentum of the bullet, rock, bat, or object with an intent to harm.
 Bulletproof glass can even break the bullets of several handguns.
 However, it can’t break the bullets of powerful guns but lessen the velocity of bullets dramatically.
-That’s why several specialists call it bullet-resistant glass instead of calling it bulletproof glass as what is generally used.
+That’s why several specialists call it bullet-resistant glass instead of calling it luxury armored vehicles glass as what is generally used.